+3.3 Board Members shall discharge their duties in accordance with the Education Act and any regulations, directives or guidelines thereunder.
+The following provincial and federal legislation also governs the conduct of Board Members:

+- a) the Criminal Code of Canada;

+- b) the Municipal Conflict of Interest Act;

+- c) Municipal Elections Act;

+- d) the Municipal Freedom of Information and Protection of Privacy Act;

+- e) the Occupational Health and Safety Act;

+- f) Ombudsman Act; and

+- g) the Ontario Human Rights Code.

-- 3.4 Board members shall discharge their duties in accordance with the Education Act and any regulations, directives or guidelines thereunder, and comply with the Municipal Freedom of Information and Protection of Privacy Act, and any other relevant legislation. - 3.5 Board members shall recognize that they are not immune from liability for illegal or negligent actions or for statements which may be considered libel or slander made in the course of a meeting or published (including publication by electronic means).
+- 3.4 Board Members shall recognize that they are not immune from liability for illegal or negligent actions or for statements which may be considered libel or slander made in the course of a meeting or published (including publication by electronic means).